A Complete Guide to Tree Removal in NZ

 1. Safety Concerns

-Trees with decaying trunks, unstable roots, or overhanging branches pose a serious risk to people and property.
-They can also fall during storms or unexpectedly drop limbs.
+Trees with decaying trunks, unstable roots, or overhanging branches pose a serious risk, as they can fall during storms or unexpectedly drop limbs on people and property.

 2. Interference with Property or Utilities